ClickCease

 States like California continue to feel the effects of this health crisis.
 By 2022, the Substance Use Disorder (SUD) crisis in Los Angeles County indicated that nearly 1.5 million individuals needed treatment for various addictions, including those related to benzodiazepine withdrawal.
 Even though Southern California has considerably expanded treatment resources to tackle this escalating crisis, the demand continues to be high, with the Los Angeles County Public Health Department reporting over 139,000 substance abuse-related hospitalizations annually as of April 2024.
 These figures highlight the essential need for comprehensive approaches that incorporate accessible medical care, community education, and preventive initiatives to lessen the effects of benzodiazepine addiction and withdrawal.

 You may still face out-of-pocket costs like coinsurance, copayments, and deductibles.
 Additionally, your insurance plan may necessitate prior authorization.
 We accept most major insurance plans for benzodiazepine withdrawal treatment in Los Angeles.
 We recognize that understanding the intricate language of insurance policies can be daunting and exasperating.
-Please feel free to contact us at Harmony Place Drug and Alcohol Treatment with any inquiries regarding your insurance coverage and benefits.
+Please feel free to contact us at Harmony Place with any inquiries regarding your insurance coverage and benefits.

 Map of areas around Harmony Place addiction rehab near LA